LairdCP/xbit-vsc/README.md

 ![image info](https://raw.githubusercontent.com/LairdCP/xbit-vsc/main/resources/detected-repl.png)

-If a USB serial port is detected but the identity of the port cannot be determined, you’ll see a generic device listing identified by the default Xbit icon.
+If a USB serial port is detected but the identity of the port cannot be determined, you’ll see a generic device listing identified by the default icon.
 At any time you can refresh the list of devices by clicking the refresh button in the USB DEVICES header bar.
 If the device's name indicates that the device is busy, it is likely that the device is already connected to another application.
 You will not be able to interact with the device until the other application releases the device.

 ![image info](https://raw.githubusercontent.com/LairdCP/xbit-vsc/main/resources/refresh-devices.png)